wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 !!! question
     Do you see your new discovery metadata in the API?

+??? success "Click to reveal answer"
+    You should see your published discovery metadata in the API, under the `http://<your-host>/oapi/collections/discovery-metadata/items` link.

 Click on your discovery metadata record and inspect the content, noting how it relates to the discovery metadata configuration created earlier in this session.

 Update the title of your discovery metadata, and re-publish: